amplication/docs/docs/how-to/change-base-branch.md

 ---
 id: change-base-branch-for-pull-requests
-title: How to change the base branch for pull requests
+title: How To Change Base Branch For Pull Requests
-sidebar_label: Change the base branch for pull requests
+sidebar_label: How To Change Base Branch For Pull Requests
 slug: /how-to/change-base-branch-for-pull-requests
 ---

-# How to change the base branch for pull requests
+# How To Change Base Branch For Pull Requests

 By default, Amplication will create pull requests from the `amplication` branch into your repository's base branch.
 This is usually `main` or `master` for many repositories.